pranscript/plex_bytesized/nzbget/readme.md

 - Go to extension scripts and remove filebot.py.
 - This is done as we will let Radarr do the renaming stuffs.

-Scroll down, save the changes, reload and confirm that in the logs, error or warnings messages are not present..
+Scroll down, save the changes, reload and confirm that in the Nzbget logs, error or warnings messages are not present.

 If not then Nzbget Done!!